Ras-Kwesi/pingpong1/README.md

 # Ping-Pong Project
-### This is the Friday Independent Project on the number game, Ping-Pong
+### This is the Friday Independent Project on the number game, Ping-Pong.
+Original file got corrupt and this is a reovery folder.
+All changes to code will appear in this repository.

 #### By Kwesi Makonnen